GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

 Outline images using the Web Developer extension as shown in Step 1 of the How to test section.
 If you can’t find an `<img>` element when you inspect the code for an image, it’s probably been added as a background image using CSS.
 The easiest way to confirm this is with the Web Developer extension.

-1. Open the Web Developer extension and select ‘Images’ and ‘Outline Background Images’.
+a.
+Open the Web Developer extension and select ‘Images’ and ‘Outline Background Images’.
 This will add a visual border around each CSS background image on the page.
-2. For each background image outlined on the page, inspect the code for the element that the CSS background image is attached to.
+b.
+For each background image outlined on the page, inspect the code for the element that the CSS background image is attached to.
-3. Once you find it, look for the text alternative in the code.
+c.
+Once you find it, look for the text alternative in the code.

 ###### How to inspect code to find the CSS image